Welcome to Luffa.info. Here is information, photos and video about the amazing Luffa sponge gourd.

 A loofah is a fibrous plant seed pod.
 The luffa plant is a cucurbit, a group of plants including gourds, pumpkins, and cucumbers.
 It grows as a flowering annual vine.
 The pollinated flowers grow cylindrical green fruits that eventually develop into a seed pod filled with many intertwined cellulose fibers.
 The outer skin is removed to reveal the "loofah" inside.

 When fully matured the fruits become a tough mass of fiber that makes a great scrubbing sponge.
 These natural cellulose fiber wonders of the vegetable world have many uses.
-They can exfoliate the loose cells from your skin and make you skin squeaky clean or shine up your dirty dishes.
+They can exfoliate loose cells from your skin and make you squeaky clean or shine up your dirty dishes.
 Loofahs are most excellent in the bath or shower.
 The exfoliating action leaves your skin feeling the cleanest and tightest it could possibly be.
 Scrubbing your back with a luffa sponge in the bath or shower is an incredibly pleasurable experience.
+Soap and luffa fibers are a natural cleaning combination resulting in wonderful loofah soap.
 Home and professional artisan craft soap makers include slices of luffa fiber in their creations to add an extra cleaning boost to their soaps.
-Shredded or powdered luffa fibers can also be mixed into soap making mixtures before pouring into a mold.
+A loofah section can be placed in a cylindrical mold, filled with soap, cured, and sliced.
+Shredded or powdered luffa fibers can also be mixed into a soap base before pouring into a mold.

 A large loofah or a smaller piece on a handle or rope makes a great back scratcher.
 They can be cut into many shapes for scrubbing pads, padding, and other craft uses.
 The loofahs can be cut lengthwise with the core removed to make sheets of sponge material.
 These sheets of luffa material can be sewn into items like table hot pads, sandals, bath mats, hats, or anything else you can imagine.

-The luffa buds, flowers, and soft young fruits are sometimes cooked and eaten like squash or okra.
-We eat small luffa fruits when in season, but disclaim any legal responsibility for any bad reactions anyone might have from consuming luffa.
+The luffa buds, flowers, and soft young fruits are cooked and eaten like squash or okra.
+I sometimes eat small luffa fruits when in season but disclaim any legal responsibility for any bad reactions anyone might have from consuming luffa.
 Eat at your own risk.
 Those with sensitivities to certain foods should proceed with caution.
 Unknown allergy potential.
 That said, millions of people around the world eat parts of the plant.
 Luffa has been an important food source in many cultures.
 The tough fibrous vines are not edible, but leaves and roots may be eaten by some people depending how bitter they are.
 Sap in the luffa vines and leaves contains a bitter compound with a musky smell that seems to repel insects and animals.
-It tastes similar to the bitterness sometimes found in cucumbers, a close plant relative also in the Cucurbitaceae family.
+It can have a bitterness similar to that sometimes found in cucumbers, a close plant relative also in the Cucurbitaceae family.

 New unused luffa fiber can be stored for years if it is kept dry.
 It needs to be covered where dust won't settle on the surface.
 Working luffa sponges will last a surprisingly long time if they are allowed to dry between uses, usually a few months.
 When they stay wet all the time they tend to deteriorate more.
 Hanging on a hook or placing on end may help your loofah to dry.
 A luffa sponge can hold some dirt and should not be used for different purposes.
 If you scrub your cooking grill with it, then don't use it on your skin.
 It is probably difficult to fully sterilize a loofah.
 Enough heat applied long enough would do it but might damage the luffa fibers.
 A short soak in a mild bleach solution gets close, certainly killing off a vast majority of surface germs.
 A wash with antibacterial hand soap should quickly remove many germs too.
+The acidity of vinegar can clean out a lot of bacteria in a loofah.
 Sunlight can help keep your loofah in top shape by drying it faster and irradiating the surface with natural ultraviolet light.
 The drying UV rays will make it harder for germs, mold, or mildew to grow.

 Some commercial luffa sponges are a light color from being bleached.
 Natural mature sponges can be any shade of dark brown to bright white in color.
 Most loofahs are fine in their natural state without any bleaching.
 If you want to lighten luffa fibers, they can be soaked in a weak chlorine bleach solution for about an hour or so.
 Some commercial growers may also use a hydrogen peroxide or caustic solution.
 Bleaching them for too long can weaken the fibers.
 Bleached sponges may look better for commerce.
 They are cleaner and less likely to contain insects or other organic matter.
 Green and/or dark stained luffa can benefit from bleaching.
 Exposure to sunlight can also lighten the color but not as dramatically as bleach.
 Leaving them in the sun for a day gives the loofah a rougher slightly scratchier feel.
 Leaving a loofah outside for longer periods will tend to break down the fibers.

-We started with a typical garden variety and kept saving our best seeds.
-Over time, the quality and quantity of our sponges improved.
-We saved seeds from the earliest large sponges with good fiber.
+I started with a typical garden variety and kept saving the best seeds.
+Over time, the quality and quantity of the sponges improved.
+I saved seeds from the earliest large sponges with good fiber.
 After a few seasons, they were arriving sooner and larger.
-We tried growing seeds from many sources and did find some thicker fiber that would still reach maturity in our climate.
+I tried growing seeds from many sources and did find some thicker fiber that would still reach maturity in this climate.
 Generally the higher the density of the fiber, the longer it takes to reach maturity.

 Luffa pods can grow arrow straight, slightly curved, or very curved.
 One luffa variety grows very short and wide sponges.
 These are typically used for pot scrubbers.
 Another type, grown more often for food, produces extremely thin long fruits.
 Seeds from straight ones tend to grow more straight ones, but a few curved ones usually appear.
 The curved ones make good back scratchers in the shower.
 When small, the fruits are very flexible and will conform to whatever shape they are against.
 This can result in some unusual shapes.
 Loofahs can also be much wider on one or both ends, usually the bottom.

 The ridged or angled luffa (Luffa acutangula) is a different species of luffa.
-It produces fiber but is often used as a food crop.
+It produces a coarse fiber and is mostly used as a food crop.
 It can be identified by the pronounced ridges that run along the skin lengthwise.
 It tends to be thinner, bent or curved, and more elongated than the Luffa aegyptiaca.
 Edible luffa found in markets is probably more often acutangula than the aegyptiaca species.
 Luffa acutangula is also commonly known as Patola in the Tagalog language of the Philippines.
 Luffa foetida is another scientific name for the angled luffa.

 When the loofahs are ready for harvest they can be peeled.
 The skin loses green color and becomes looser when mature.
 The mature sponges begin to dry and lose water weight.
 If the sponges have reached full growth and feel light, they will be ready to peel.
 If they are green, the loofah may contain some fiber but be much harder to peel.
 If it falls apart when you try to peel, it doesn't have enough fiber and is not mature enough.